-Approximately 40 minutes south along I-24 from Nashville, Murfreesboro sits as the Rutherford County seat with the Stones River snaking its way right through the heart of this mid-sized city.
+Approximately 34 minutes south along I-24 from Nashville, Murfreesboro sits as the Rutherford County seat with the Stones River snaking its way right through the heart of this mid-sized city.
 It's also home to the state's largest college, Middle Tennessee State University which puts on some of the most entertaining sports games in the region.
 If you're not ready to be around others, there are more than 40 miles of greenway trails throughout Murfreesboro and Rutherford County.
 If you're wanting to be more social, there are a number of dining and family fun places to fill your day.
 Whatever you choose, please travel safe to Murfreesboro.

 See the grand architecture of Oaklands Mansion while strolling the grounds, currently open every day from dawn to dusk.
-Listed on the National Register of Historic Places, which was on the frontlines of the Civil War.
+Listed on the National Register of Historic Places, Oaklands Mansion was on the frontlines of the Civil War.
 The plantation home was one of the most elegant homes in Middle Tennessee, playing host to Sarah Childress Polk (wife of President James K. Polk), Confederate General Braxton Briggs, oceanographer and naval officer Matthew Fontaine Maury.
 During the Battle of Stones River, Nathan Bedford Forrest's cavalrymen defeated Union forces who were camping on the front lawn of Oaklands.
 It's said the children of the Oaklands Mansion watched the battle from a second story window.
 Self-guided tours will resume April 1, 2021.
-Reservations are required and tours will be available 10 a.m. to 4 p.m.
-Tuesdays-Saturdays and 1-4 p.m.
-Sundays (the last tour leaves at 3 p.m.
+Reservations are required and tours will be available 10 a.m., 11 a.m., 2 p.m. and 3 p.m.
 Tuesdays to Fridays.
 Guests will be encouraged to wear masks indoors.

 Discovery Center at Murfree Spring